lianglin74/CoOp/src/qd/gpucluster/README.md

        - highly recommended for distributed training/inference
    - If `multi_process=false`, effectively it runs `mpirun --hostfile hostfile_contain_N_node_ips --npernode 1 cmd`
        - still, the number of nodes x gpu_per_node == the number of gpu requested
+   - For pytorch code, we normally need to run `init_process_group` function.
+     One recommended way is to insert the following code of
+       ```
+       from qd.torch_common import ensure_init_process_group
+       ensure_init_process_group()
+       ```
+       This function works on AML and locally (if launching with mpirun) as well.
+On the local machine, it is also recommended to launch the distributed training by `mpirun -n 8 python train.py` rather than `python -m torch.distributed.launch train.py`.

 ## Philly
 ### Installation